 The finest examples of sardonyx, which display sharp contrasts between layers, are found in India.
 Other sources include Brazil, Germany, Czechoslovakia, Madagascar, Uruguay and the United States.

-Measuring 6.5 on the Mohs hardness scale, sardonyx is widely available and relatively inexpensive as gems, beads and jewelry.
-It is often carved into cameos, intaglios and broaches to show the color contrast between layers.
+Measuring 6.5 on the Mohs hardness scale, sardonyx is widely available and relatively inexpensive as gems, beads, and jewelry.
+It is often carved into cameos, intaglios and brooches to show the color contrast between layers.